-Additionally, as proponents for long term sustainable economic development and advancement of Asian economies and the stability of their underlying financial markets, in the midst of trade tensions we initiated in 2018 the Indo-Pacific Dialogue to gain valuable insights and perspectives on the US engagement strategy for this region.
+In the midst of rising trade tensions in 2018 we initiated the Indo-Pacific Dialogue to gain valuable insights and perspectives on the US engagement strategy for this region.

 Looking at 2020 and beyond, we intent to continue similar discussions for the important subjects of the day (to include exploring Policy options for Afghanistan and Burma) and build on regional and multi-stakeholder participation.